jack-carter/aws-restful-api-using-express/README.md

 # restful-api-using-express
 This illustrates a set of conventions that are useful in:
 * defining complete RESTful APIs following the principles of [RESTful Resource Design](#restful-resource-design)
-* creating a wrapper Lambda to house the API written in Express
+* creating a wrapper Lambda to house the API written in `express`
-* supporting validation schemas for all API operations
+* supporting validation schemas for all API operations using `express-validator`

 ## RESTful Resource Design
 This is a design approach where: